 Everyone who does security research into Windows—truly meaning Windows, not just programs that happen to run on Windows—knows WIN32K.SYS as the gift that keeps on giving.
 But how much of that industry’s investigations into WIN32K is hunter-gathering?
 Is the research effort—indeed, the industry overall—held back because each researcher surveys just enough background for immediate needs?
 Might everyone do better if the raw materials of everyone’s security research were farmed or mined?

-Even if your interest is just in the techniques of reverse engineering—or more in those than in WIN32K specifically—you may like that the structures I’ve started with show yet another way that WIN32K keeps giving.
-The symbol files that Microsoft released for Windows 7 are demonstrably incorrect.
+The structures that I’ve started with show yet another way that WIN32K keeps giving: the symbol files that Microsoft released for Windows 7 are demonstrably incorrect.
 It’s not that they are the wrong symbol files for the executable.
-It is that they somehow got built with incorrect type information.
+As far as can be known from time stamps, including for using the symbol files in a debugger or disassembler, these are the matching symbol files.
+Yet somehow they got built with incorrect type information.
 Some structures’ sizes are incorrect.
 Offsets of some members are incorrect.
-Some members that plainly are used by routines in the matching executable (and even by those routines in older versions) do not appear at all in the type information for the structure.
+Some members that plainly are used by routines in the matching executable (and even by those same routines in older versions) do not appear at all in the type information for the structure.

-How that mismatch happened, I don’t know.
+How these symbol files got their incorrect type information, I don’t know.
 That it evidently can happen should be a lesson to all reverse engineers.
-Mechanical extraction of type information from symbol files for easy reproduction as a reverse-engineering resource is all very well, but when it comes to the nitty-gritty of relying on such resources there is surely no substitute the personal curation of an expert analyst.
+Mechanical extraction of type information from symbol files for easy reproduction as a reverse-engineering resource is all very well, but when it comes to the nitty-gritty of relying on such resources there is surely no substitute for personal curation by an expert analyst.
 Make no mistake here: even though this is work in progress, I mean it as setting the standard.